UummProject/uumm-prototype/README.md

 # Tech stack
 The project runs on top of the Ethereum network.
 Embark as a framework for Ethereum.
-Javascript with ReactJS and Material-UI for the user interface.
+Javascript with ReactJS and Material-UI for the user interface

+[This contract](https://github.com/xavivives/DCBG/blob/master/app/contracts/DCBG1.sol) (WIP) is the core of the project an any review is highly appreciated.

 This stack is what I'm currently familiar with, and I'm using a previous project as a template to speed up development.
 Thinking on a full refactor if MVP is successful.